sgvlug/website/content/posts/2007-10-11-october-2007-meeting.md

----
 layout: post
-title: "October 2007 Meeting"
+Title: "October 2007 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2007-10-11
----

 Kris Bergstrom will give an introduction to the extremely powerful LaTeX
 typesetting system and its application to real-world document production.
 He